 Muscle Energy Techniques

-Muscle Energy techniques (or MET's) are another form of active-assisted stretches, similar to PNF, and developed around the same time, in the world of Osteopathy.
-Like PNF, MET's use an isometric contraction of the agonist prior to stretching.
-The difference is in the force of the isometric contraction, which in MET's are a lot lower.
-An MET stretch is performed in the following way, using the hamstrings as an example:
+Muscle Energy techniques (or METs) are types of stretching exercises similar to PNF, and developed around the same time, in the world of Osteopathy.
+Like PNF, METs use an isometric contraction of the agonist prior to stretching.
+The difference is in the force of the isometric contraction, which in METs is a lot lower.
+A MET stretch is performed in the following way, using the hamstrings as an example: